 2. Milk temperature is not right

 Some babies do not like taking cold milk.
 They prefer warm milk or at room temperature.
 Do not feed too much hot milk.
 You have to make sure that milk temperature is perfect, not too hot and not too cold.

 DO NOT MICROWAVE FORMULA or BREAST MILK.

 Use a bottle warmer to warm formula or breastmilk.
-Do not microwave.
-However, if you want to prepare warm milk, microwave water in a cup or glass bottle and then add formula.
-Always check milk’s temperature before feeding your baby.
+Do not microwave, and if you want to prepare warm milk, microwave water in a cup or glass bottle and then add formula milk.
+Always check bottle milk temperature on the back of your hand before feeding your baby.